-At EBSP we searched for nests daily from 1 Jun. to 14 Jul.
-2009, and at HC we searched for nests at least 6 d per week from 2 Jun. to 14 Jul.
-2009 and 2 to 3 d per week from 15 Jul. to 26 Aug.
-2009.
-We placed exclosures $(31 \times 31 \times 10 \text{ cm})$ made of $2.5 \times 5$ cm wire-mesh over nest upon discovery to reduce predation but allow hatchlings to exit (Holte, 1998).
+At EBSP we searched for nests daily from 1 June to 14 July 2009, and at HC we searched for nests at least six days per week from 2 June to 14 July 2009 and two to three days per week from 15 July to 26 August 2009.
+We placed 2.5 cm x 5 cm wire-mesh exclosures (31 x 31 x 10 cm) over nests upon discovery to reduce predation but allow hatchlings to exit (Holte, 1998).

-Although hatchling emergence occurs as early as Oct. in western Oregon (R. Swift, pers. obs.), records suggested that most hatchlings emerge in spring (Holland, 1994; Holte, 1998).
-We checked nests at EBSP for signs of emergence during Dec.
-2009 and Feb.
-2010, and approximately monthly from Oct.
-2009 to Mar.
-2010 at HC.
+Although hatchling emergence occurs as early as October in western Oregon (R. Swift, pers. obs.), records suggested that most hatchlings emerge in spring (Holland, 1994; Holte, 1998).
+We checked nests at EBSP for signs of emergence during December 2009 and February 2010, and approximately monthly from October 2009 to March 2010 at HC.
 Female turtles plug the entrance to the nest chamber with compacted soil and vegetation after oviposition (Ernst and Lovich, 2009).
 This plug is pushed aside by hatchlings as they leave the nest.
 We defined emergence date as the date we found the nest plug at least partially removed.

-In Mar., we installed enclosures inside the exclosures, which allowed us to determine the date of spring emergence (Nagle et al., 2004) and attach radio transmitters.
+In March, we installed enclosures inside the exclosures, which allowed us to determine the date of spring emergence (Nagle et al., 2004) and attach radio transmitters.
 By retaining hatchlings that could exit the larger-mesh exclosures, we were able to precisely determine the initial date of spring emergence and also allow us to attach transmitters.
-We installed enclosures, made of 0.6 cm wire mesh, on 19 and 23 Mar.
-2010 at EBSP and HC, respectively, and checked nests at least every other day.
-We applied transmitters to hatchlings before we removed the enclosures on 28 Mar.
-(EBSP) and 20 Apr.
-(HC).
+We installed enclosures, made of 0.6 cm wire mesh, on 19 and 23 March 2010 at EBSP and HC, respectively, and checked nests at least every other day.
+We applied transmitters to hatchlings before we removed the enclosures on 28 March (EBSP) and 20 April (HC).
 We weighed hatchlings to compute the proportional weight of the transmitters on each hatchling.
 We restricted our study of post-emergence behavior to hatchlings emerging in spring.

 We attached transmitters to randomly selected hatchlings that were outside of the nest and visible to us.
 However, because we did not know the total number of hatchlings at a nest, our sample of hatchlings likely represents a biased sample towards those that emerged early and that had behaviors that resulted in their visibility to us.
 Based on subsequent observations of the large number of hatchlings that remained near nests and the reuse of nest chambers (see Results), the potential sampling bias is likely small.
 We radio-tagged one hatchling per nest with either Advanced Telemetry Systems (ATS, Isanti, MN, USA) or Blackburn (BB, Nacogdoches, TX, USA) micro-transmitters.
 We attached a transmitter to a second hatchling at one nest at EBSP to compare the ATS transmitters with the BB transmitters.
 ATS transmitters and the 5 cm antennae weighed 0.5 g.
-Transmitters were 15.8 mm $\times$ 5.6 mm $\times$ 4.0 mm in size, and had a signal pulse rate set at approx. 7 per min.
-BB transmitters and antennae weighed 0.3 g, were 11.3 mm $\times$ 5.5 mm $\times$ 3.8 mm in size, and had a signal pulse rate set at 15 per min.
-Transmitters with the antennae and glue were between 4.5-9.8% of body mass (mean $\pm$ se, 7.4 $\pm$ 1.5%), within the mass limits recommended by American Society of Ichthyologists and Herpetologists (2004).
+Transmitters were 15.8 mm X 5.6 mm X 4.0 mm in size, and had a signal pulse rate set at approx. 7 per minute.
+BB transmitters and antennae weighed 0.3 g, were 11.3 mm X 5.5 mm X 3.8 mm in size, and had a signal pulse rate set at 15 per minute.
+Transmitters with the antennae and glue were between 4.5-9.8% of body mass (mean $\pm$ SE, $7.4 \pm 1.5$ %), within the mass limits recommended by American Society of Ichthyologists and Herpetologists (2004).
 Transmitters were not neutrally buoyant and presumably added stress to the animals.
 For this reason, we used the smaller BB transmitters after we observed our methods were sufficient to detect hatchlings because of their limited movements and our sampling methods.